lalawue/mooncake/README.md

 - support `import` keyword for simpler `require` a lot of sub modules
 - support convenient anonymous function form `{ in }` likes in Swift
 - support expression in string like `print("5 + 3 = \(5 + 3)")`

+## Playground

+For it's a pure Lua transpiler, so it can directly running in any environment that Lua supports.

+Try it out in your browser https://moocscript.fun.

 ## Highlight